cirocosta/docs-tap/scc/pre-built-image.md

 supply chain all the way to the final configuration that gets pushed to either a git repository or image registry so that it can be deployed in a run cluster.

-Note that the image name matches the one we supplied in the `workload.spec.image` field but it also includes the exact digest of the latest image found under that tag.
-If a new image was pushed to that same tag, we'd see the `ImageRepository` resolving that name to a different digest corresponding to the new image pushed.
+> **Note:** the image name matches the one we supplied in the
+> `workload.spec.image` field but it also includes the exact digest of the
+> latest image found under that tag.
+If a new image was pushed to that same
+> tag, we'd see the `ImageRepository` resolving that name to a different digest
+> corresponding to the new image pushed.

 ## Examples